hawtio/hawtio/doc/GetStarted.md

+You can use hawtio in many different containers - or outside a container.
+Below are all the various options for running hawtio.

+The out of the box defaults try to do the right thing for most folks but you may want to check out [the configuration guide](http://hawt.io/configuration/index.html) to see how to configure things.

 ## Using a Servlet Engine or Application Server

 If you are running Tomcat 6/7, Jetty 7/8 or JBoss (7.1.1.Final) you could just deploy a WAR: